 The paper describes a new programming language for structured programming of computer operating systems.
 It extends the sequential programming language Pascal with concurrent programming tools called processes and monitors.
-Part I explains these concepts informally by means of pictures illustrating a hierarchical design of a simple spooling system.
-Part II uses the same example to introduce the language notation.
-The main contribution of Concurrent Pascal is to extend the monitor concept with an explicit hierarchy of access rights to shared data structures that can be stated in the program text and checked by a compiler.
+Part 1 of the paper explains these concepts informally by means of pictures illustrating a hierarchical design of a simple spooling system.
+Part 2 uses the same example to introduce the language notation.
+The main contribution of Concurrent Pascal is to extend the monitor concept with an explicit hierarchy of access rights to shared data structures that can be stated in the program text and checked by a compiler. ٠

-I THE PURPOSE OF CONCURRENT PASCAL
+1. THE PURPOSE OF CONCURRENT PASCAL